katossky/katossky.github.io/index.md

 ## What can I find here?

-For now, this site is hosting **a journey planner**, in construction, for those who want to follow me on *The Pigrim way*, and a series of topical blogs, especially two about my bike tour: a narrative one, and a technical one.
+For now, this site is hosting [a journey planner](plan-your-journey-on-the-pilgrim-way) (in construction), intended for helping those who also want to ride *The Pigrims' Route*, and a series of topical blogs, especially two about my bike tour: [a narrative one](blogs/a-ride-on-the-pilgrims-route), and [a technical one](blogs/journey-planner-the-making-of).

 ## Latest posts